sinmsinm/angular-window-manager/README.md

 ```
 ### Parameters
 * _title_: Window title
-* _close_: Function executed when window is closed
+* _close_: Function executed when window is closed.
-* _maximize_: Function executed when window is maximized
+* _maximize_: Function executed when window is maximized.
-* _restore_: Function executed when a window is restored
+* _restore_: Function executed when a window is restored.
 * _options_: Additional options to customize the window, see below.
+* _maximizable_: Boolean to determine if window can be maximized. (it must be set from $scope variable)
+* _closeable_: Boolean to determine if window can be closed. (it must be set from $scope variable)

 ### Options
 You can pass some options to a window to customize the behaviour: